Canada, British Columbia: Okanagan & Kettle Valley Railway Bike Tour

 Introductions & Bike Fitting

-Meet in Vernon at your hilltop resort (shuttles from Kelowna are available).
-Introductions and a welcome briefing will precede a short warm-up ride along bike paths on Sparkling Hill.
+Meet at your resort (shuttles from Kelowna are available).
+Introductions and a welcome briefing will precede a short warm-up ride along bike paths.
 This is a gentle ride, perfect for unwinding after your travel and getting accustomed to the pace of the days ahead.
 Dinner tonight is particularly fabulous.
 D (Meal inclusions provided for guided trips.
 Self-guided trips include breakfast only)

 Okanagan Rail Trail ~54km or 72km